peterlydiard/mini-synth/README.md

 The Elektor Formant uses exponential amplitude control in its Voltage Controlled Amplifier for the main envelope and linear modulation for tremolo effects.

-Tremolo effect may be produced in waveform generation functions by adding periodic time offsets to the sample times arrays.
+Vibrato effect may be produced in waveform generation functions by adding periodic time offsets to the sample times arrays.

-Are local objects automatically deleted on function exit?

 All notes are currently the same loudness and duration.
-A more complicated KB interface might get around this.
+A more complicated screen KB interface might get around this.
+Some synths modify the ADSR length with pitch using "key follow".

 The variable width waveforms have DC offsets which could be a problem in filter circuits using integrators.
 Perhaps a DC blocking filter could be used or the offsets could be calculated an removed in the tone generators.